Chapter 1. Introducing virtualization in RHEL

 For more information on what virtualization is, see the Red Hat Customer Portal.

-To try out virtualization in RHEL 8, see Chapter 2, Getting started with virtualization.
+- To try out virtualization in Red Hat Enterprise Linux 8, see Chapter 2, Getting started with virtualization.

-In addition to RHEL 8 virtualization, Red Hat offers a number of specialized virtualization solutions, each with a different user focus and features.
+- In addition to Red Hat Enterprise Linux 8 virtualization, Red Hat offers a number of specialized virtualization solutions, each with a different user focus and features.
 For more information, see Section 1.5, “Red Hat virtualization solutions”.

 1.2.
 Advantages of virtualization